How to pay for a wedding

 4. Take out a HELOC

-If you're a homeowner, a home equity line of credit (HELOC) can be used to finance your wedding with an interest rate that's typically lower than other borrowing options.
-With a HELOC, you borrow against the equity you have in your home.
-Unlike a traditional loan, you only withdraw money when you need to make purchases instead of borrowing a lump sum upfront.
-The repayment terms are flexible.
+If you're a homeowner, you could use a home equity line of credit (HELOC) to finance a wedding.
+The interest rate is typically lower than other borrowing options and, unlike a traditional loan, you only withdraw money when you need to make purchases instead of borrowing a lump sum upfront.
+The repayment terms are often more flexible as well.

 6. Get a loan

-A personal loan can be used to pay for some or all of your wedding expenses.
-With an unsecured loan, no collateral is required.
+You can use an unsecured personal loan to pay for some or all your wedding expenses.
 If you qualify, loan approvals can be quick, which allows you to start shopping for your wedding right away.
 However, depending on the term and interest rate, the extra cost of borrowing may not be worth it.

 7. Start a side hustle

-When funding a wedding, it helps to find ways to reduce the costs while also stretching your money further.
+As you're wedding planning, it helps to find ways to reduce the costs and save while also stretching your money further.
 With careful planning, your wedding can be both wonderful and affordable.

 Start saving early

-The more you can pay with cash that you've already saved up, the less you will have to finance, which helps you save on interest.
+The more you can pay with cash that you've already saved, the less you will have to finance, which helps you save on interest.
 Paying with cash can also help you stick to your budget.
-With a credit card, the temptation to pay later could cause you to spend more than you planned.
+With a credit card, the temptation to pay later could cause you to spend more than you planned or can afford.

 Create a detailed budget

 Set aside time as a couple to make a detailed wedding budget.
-Determine the total amount you both feel comfortable with spending, then allocate portions to different wedding expenses (e.g., food, entertainment, alcohol, decorations, videographer, invitations and stationery, etc.).
+Determine the total amount you both feel comfortable spending.
+Then allocate portions to different wedding expenses (e.g., food, wedding cake, entertainment, decorations, videographer and invitations).
 Having a budget helps you stay organized and avoid overspending.

 Look for ways to reduce costs

-There are many ways you can reduce your wedding costs without making big sacrifices.
-You might make your own decorations, choose an off-peak wedding date or select a nontraditional wedding venue.
-If you find little ways to save on each of your expenses, the savings can add up to a significant amount.
+You can reduce your wedding costs without making big sacrifices.
+You might make your own decorations, ask a friend to serve as officiant, choose an off-peak wedding date or select a nontraditional wedding venue.
+If you find little ways to save on each expense, the overall savings can be significant.

 Reduce your monthly expenses

 Finding ways to cut back on discretionary spending can help you divert money to your wedding savings.
-Perhaps you could bring your lunch to work instead of eating out, cancel unused subscriptions, skip a vacation or buy things used.
+Bringing your lunch to work instead of eating out, canceling unused subscriptions or skipping a vacation can provide you with savings to put toward your wedding fund.

 Who typically pays for what with a wedding?

 There are many traditions for who pays for what in a wedding.
-Here are some of the most common customs, though they aren't always strictly followed in modern times:
+Here are some of the most common customs, though many families don’t follow them:

 • The bride's family: Expenses associated with the wedding ceremony, such as the venue, wedding dress, decorations, cake and reception.